Observation of broadband super-absorption of electromagnetic waves through space-time symmetry breaking: Methods

 \bmhead{Fabrication} The transmission-line circuits were fabricated on Rogers 4350B (\( \varepsilon_{r} = 3.48 \pm 0.05, \delta = 0.0037 \)) of thickness 0.51 mm and copper layer thickness 35 \( \mu \)m (1 oz. copper).
-To construct the tranmission-line absorber, we utilized several surface-mount components including a MiniCircuits single-pole-double-throw (SPDT) microwave switch (part no. M3SW-2-50DRA+), a Murata 47 pF capacitor (part no. GRM1885C2E470JW07D), a Vishay 3.6k\( \Omega \) resistor (part no. TNPW04023K60BEED) designated as \( R_{\text{high}} \), TE connectivity 18\( \Omega \) resistor (part no. CPF0402B18RE1) designated as \( R_{\text{low}} \).
-For the biasing circuit of the microwave switch, the following components were used: two Kyocera AVX 10 pF capacitors (part no. KGM15ACG2A100GT), two Koa Speer Electronics 11.5\( \Omega \) resistors (part no. RK73H1JTTD11R5F), one Koa Speer Electronics 100\( \Omega \) resistor (part no. RK73H1JTTD1000F) and two ON semiconductor Zener Diodes with \( V_{z} \) = 5.6 V (part no. MMSZ4690T1G).
+To construct the tranmission-line absorber, we utilized several surface-mount components including a MiniCircuits single-pole-double-throw (SPDT) microwave switch (part no. M3SW-2-50DRA+), a Murata 47 pF capacitor (part no. GRM1885C2E470JW07D), a Vishay 3600 ohm(s) resistor (part no. TNPW04023K60BEED) designated as \( R_{\text{high}} \), TE connectivity 18 ohm(s) resistor (part no. CPF0402B18RE1) designated as \( R_{\text{low}} \).
+For the biasing circuit of the microwave switch, the following components were used: two Kyocera AVX 10 pF capacitors (part no. KGM15ACG2A100GT), two Koa Speer Electronics 11.5 ohm(s) resistors (part no. RK73H1JTTD11R5F), one Koa Speer Electronics 100 ohm(s) resistor (part no. RK73H1JTTD1000F) and two ON semiconductor Zener Diodes with \( V_{z} \) = 5.6 V (part no. MMSZ4690T1G).
 The circuit assembly was carried out in-house.

-\bmhead{Experiments} The measurement set-up, illustrated in detail in Fig. \ref{fig2}e, utilizes a Tektronix-AWG520 arbitrary waveform generator (AWG) for generating both the input and control signals.
+\bmhead{Experiments} The measurement set-up, illustrated in detail in Fig. \ref{fig2}(E), utilizes a Tektronix-AWG520 arbitrary waveform generator (AWG) for generating both the input and control signals.
 The input signal is defined by: